webbgroup/certified-aws-cloud-practioner/31-WhatItDidntCover/README.md

 13. Amazon Elastic Container Service - 1.
 Running Docker Containers.
 2 Simple API call to launch and stop container based applications.

-14. Amazon Congito User Pools - Managed Service which can be used to manage user authentications to mobile applications.
+14. Amazon Cognito User Pools - Managed Service which can be used to manage user authentications to mobile applications.
 It can scale up to millions of users.
 It supports direct user sign-in as well as federated users using social and enterprise identity providers.

 ### Enterprise Pipeline